 Renewing the lease this way should alleviate any potential conflicts with other devices on the network, and it also fills in everything from subnet mask, router, DNS settings, in addition to the new IP.

 Let’s walk through how to renew DHCP lease from a connected wi-fi router in iOS:

-How to Renew DHCP Lease on iOS to Get a New IP Address
+How to Renew DHCP Lease on iPhone or iPad to Get a New IP Address

 This will retrieve a new IP address from the DHCP router, and fill in other DHCP info as well: